 My $10 a month gives me that and a seamless transfer to cell service when wifi isn’t available.
 When we were on the road, I stepped it up to the $25 plan for 3G and GPS.
 Now back, I dropped it down again.
 I can change like this twice a month.
 And (with wifi) I can receive her call anywhere in the world even if I’m in, say, Ecuador.

 3. Rewards programs.
 Our longest stay at any one hotel this trip was 10 days.
 It was free.
 We used rewards points from various credit card, airline and hotel rewards programs.
-(Don’t ask me which, Mrs. jlcollinsnh is the brains in this outfit) Of course our biggest annual expense, rent, gets paid by check and earns no (horror!) points.
+(Here are my recommended travel rewards credit cards.)
+Of course our biggest annual expense, rent, gets paid by check and earns no (horror!) points.
 But if instead of rent, we had only hotel bills each charged to our current favorite rewards card, imagine the points.
 And the free nights!

 Still, my guess is hotel living would prove more expensive.
 Since I obsessively track costs and spending, after a year or two I’ll know for sure.
 (YNAB has great tools for this and is maybe The Best Place to Work Ever.
 Plus since employees there are location independent, you can live in hotels!)